alvinwan/flat-surface-calibration/README.md

 # Flat Surface Calibration
 Compute calibration for projection on flat surface, to sidestep affine distortions.
 Why would we want this?
-Say we project an image and that we now place our finger on the projection.
+Say we project an image and we place a finger on the projected image.
 We wish to correspond our finger, on the projected image, with the actual image on our computer.
 This repository allows us to do that.

 Below are two demos that uses this "flat surface calibration":

 1. We take the camera input.
 2. Extract the projected checkerboard.
 3. We warp the extracted, projected checkerboard, so that it matches the original checkerboard.

 Finally, we project the new extracted checkerboard.
 In the first demo, notice we alternate between the original and a pale version (the projection of the projected image!) and the original.
 For the second demo, the